 Tetanus in neonates is usually generalized and frequently fatal.
 It often begins in an inadequately cleansed umbilical stump in children born of inadequately immunized mothers.
-Onset during the first 2 wk of life is characterized by rigidity, spasms, and poor feeding.
+Onset during the first 2 weeks of life is characterized by rigidity, spasms, and poor feeding.
 Bilateral deafness may occur in surviving children.

-A history of a recent wound in a patient with muscle stiffness or spasms is a clue.
-Tetanus can be confused with meningoencephalitis of bacterial or viral origin, but the combination of an intact sensorium, normal CSF, and muscle spasms suggests tetanus.
 Trismus must be distinguished from peritonsillar or retropharyngeal abscess or another local cause.
 Phenothiazines can induce tetanus-like rigidity (eg, dystonic reaction, neuroleptic malignant syndrome).

 C. tetani can sometimes be cultured from the wound, but culture is not sensitive; only 30% of patients with tetanus have positive cultures.
 Also, false-positive cultures can occur in patients without tetanus.